isomerpages/moe-mtls-old/test/CL-PreU.md

    <img src="/images/CL-PreU_Overview.jpg">
    <div class="atab">
       <input id="tab-1" type="checkbox" name="tab">
-   <label for="tab-1" style="font-family:KaiTi;font-size:22px" class="lbChPI">Overview of the Pre-U CL Curriculum
+   <label for="tab-1" style="font-family:KaiTi;font-size:22px" class="lbCh">Overview of the Pre-U CL Curriculum
  </label>
      <div class="tab-content">
        <p>The learning of MTL is a lifelong endeavour.
 As students progress to the Pre-University level, MOE continues to cater to students with different learning needs and aspirations in their MTLs, taking into account the different MTL courses and programmes students have offered at the secondary level.
 Their language skills and competencies would continue to be developed in preparation for the lifelong learning of their respective MTLs.  <br/>